Part 2

 postgres-ss-0 1/1 Running 0 65s

-Now if we apply the following job that uses the image
+Now we can apply the following job that uses the image:

 apiVersion: batch/v1